Frostfire25/FrostFire25/README.md

 # Hi there, I'm [Alex](https://github.com/FrostFire25)

 ### Below are my listed github statistics and wakatime statistics.
 I am a CS Student from New Hampshire.
-I enjoy spending my time working
-### on Minecraft Networks and doing miscullanious programming.
+### I enjoy spending my time working on Minecraft Networks and doing miscellaneous programming.

 ### My main languages consist of Java and C#, though I am wanting to pickup a few more soon!